-There are a lot of people who hate reading, but love listening to audiobooks and podcasts.
+There are a lot of people who hate reading but love listening to audiobooks and podcasts.
 These “non-readers” either can’t or won’t take the time to sit down and read a book.
 Perhaps they struggle with slow reading, dyslexia or their sight is impaired.
 Or they consume content faster than how much it costs to buy new books all the time.
-If you want to reach more people with your message or recommend your book to others, there had better be an audio version.
+If you want to reach more people with your message or recommend your book to others, there had better be an audio version!

 Audiobook sales growth has exploded in recent years due to the ability to download audiobooks from sites like Audible.com, iTunes, Google Play, Kobo, and ChristianAudio.com, among many others, directly to people’s smartphones.
 Some people will never read your book, but they will listen to content while commuting or doing other tasks like driving, working out, or cooking.
-If you have an audiobook, not only will you make money selling the audio versions, giving your book an additional revenue stream, you’ll make additional money through the recommendations of people who listened to the audio version.

-You need your message or your story available in each market!
+Since some people only buy print books, while others only listen to audiobooks, you need your message or your story available in each market!

 How The Cost Of Your Book is Determined

-- 10,000 words: 10,000 x 0.03 = $300
+- 10,000 words: 10,000 x 0.035 = $350

-- 20,000 words: 20,000 x 0.03 = $600
+- 20,000 words: 20,000 x 0.035 = $700

-- 30,000 words: 30,000 x 0.03 = $900
+- 30,000 words: 30,000 x 0.035 = $1050

-- 40,000 words: 40,000 x 0.03 = $1200
+- 40,000 words: 40,000 x 0.035 = $1400

 - and so on…

-- 17,240 words = Charged for 20,000 words ($600)
+- 17,240 words = Charged for 20,000 words ($700)

-- 31,000 words = Charged for 35,000 words ($1050)
+- 31,000 words = Charged for 35,000 words ($1225)

-- 56,000 words = Charged for 60,000 words ($1800)
+- 56,000 words = Charged for 60,000 words ($2100)

 - and so on…

-Other Terms and Conditions
+Terms and Conditions

-- The audiobook you would like me to narrate must already be on Amazon/Kindle as per ACX rules or it’s about to be, like in cases where you’re hiring me to produce the audiobook to launch at the same time as the print and digital versions.
-For exceptions to this, please give me details about your project when contacting me through the form below.
+- The audiobook you would like me to narrate must already be on Amazon/Kindle as per ACX rules OR it’s about to be, like in cases where you’re hiring me to produce the audiobook to launch at the same time as the print and digital versions.
+For any exceptions to this, please give me details about your project when contacting me through the form below.

 - Agreeing to narrate a project does NOT mean I necessarily endorse everything the author(s) say(s) in their book.
-Though I am selective and usually narrate projects I enjoy and believe in, it does not mean I necessarily agree with all of the author’s other views publicly stated elsewhere, either.
+Though I am selective and usually narrate projects I enjoy and believe in, it does not mean I necessarily agree with all of the author’s other views publicly stated elsewhere.
 I’m merely lending my physical voice to their book.